emberjs/guides/source/routing/loading-and-error-substates.md

-If the `loading` handler is not defined at the specific route, the event will continue to bubble above a transition's parent route, providing the `route:application` the opportunity to manage it.
+If the `loading` handler is not defined at the specific route, the event will continue to bubble above a transition's parent route, providing the `application` route the opportunity to manage it.

 ## `error` substates